mobilecoinfoundation/mobilecoin/crypto/box/README.md

 Hsalsa20 is then used as a CSPRNG and this pseudorandom sequence is xor'd with the plaintext to achieve encryption.
 Poly1305 is used to produce a MAC.

-So, McCryptoBox can be viewed as a variation on NaCl cryptobox.
+So, `mc-crypto-box` can be viewed as a variation on NaCl cryptobox.
 For technical reasons, it is a requirement in Mobilecoin to have a version of cryptobox based on the Ristretto group.

 Choice to use random nonces derived from key exchange
 -----------------------------------------------------

-In NaCl cryptobox, the nonce used to drive authenticated encryption is NOT derived from exclusively from the shared secret, as it was in all previous IES designs.
+In NaCl cryptobox, the nonce used to drive authenticated encryption is NOT derived exclusively from the shared secret, as it was in all previous IES designs.
 Instead, there is a nonce value which is input from the user, and users are expected to choose nonces such that a nonce is never reused when sending to a particular recipient.